 - Cancellation process used to cancel utilization requests shall not interrupt or delay patient care or result in underutilization. - 19.
 Approved requests will include an authorization number for the specific services authorized for a minimum of 90 days and include a statement for the provider of service, within 2 days before the actual date of service, provider must confirm that the member's health plan coverage is still in effect. - 20.
-Approval letters will be sent to members (in member's preferred language if provided by health plan eligibility files and language template) across all lines of business and health plans to ensure timely notification of authorized services to comply with ICE TAT Standards. (see ICE TAT standards for Commercial, CMS, and Medcaid). - 21.
+Verbal member notifications must be made within Quick Cap after a final decision.
+Documentation of verbal notifications within Quick Cap are as follows: - Select the clock within Quick Cap and the time will be automatically entered within the oral notification field. - Within the Reviewer Type Comments add the following o Spoke to the member. - o Spoke to another person/left message with person. - o Left a voicemail. - o No answer - o Number disconnected/wrong number. - o No number provided by health plan. - 21.
+Approval letters will be sent to members (in member's preferred language if provided by health plan eligibility files and language template) across all lines of business and health plans to ensure timely notification of authorized services to comply with ICE TAT Standards. (see ICE TAT standards for Commercial, CMS, and Medcaid). - 22.
 Initial Provider Notification Timeframe.
 All prospective review and continued stay review determinations regarding care, which is not underway, must be communicated to the requesting health care provider within twenty four (24) hours of the determination.
-Voicemails are NOT an acceptable form of oral notification - 22.
+Voicemails are an acceptable form of oral notification - 23.
 Modifications or Denials for requested services will include a letter to the provider and the member explaining the reason for the modification or denial, suggesting an alternative treatment plan, and informing them of Santé's and the member's health plan appeal process.
-Notification to the member includes the information that criteria used in the determination are available to the member and instructions on how to obtain the criteria. - Medi-CAL Threshold Languages and Alternate Format for Notice of Action (NOA) includes: - Verify the enrollee's preferred language prior to issuing the NOA in the appropriate language - Verify if enrollee requested alternate format prior to issuing the NOA in appropriate alternate format - 23.
+Notification to the member includes the information that criteria used in the determination are available to the member and instructions on how to obtain the criteria. - Medi-CAL Threshold Languages and Alternate Format for Notice of Action (NOA) includes: - Verify the enrollee's preferred language prior to issuing the NOA in the appropriate language

+- Verify if enrollee requested alternate format prior to issuing the NOA in appropriate alternate format - 24.
 Authorization application of the criteria. - 24.
 Authorizations, modifications, and denials will disclose upon request utilization management policies, procedure, and criteria used to authorize, modify or deny healthcare services to the public. - 25.
-Authorization disclosure of criteria will be accompanied by the following notification: "The materials provided to you are quidelines used to outhorize modify a

-"The materials provided to you are guidelines used to authorize, modify or deny care for persons with similar illnesses or conditions.
-Specific care and treatment may vary depending on individual needs and the benefits covered under your contract.

-26. If UM receives Humana Part D request via fax or other electronic methods, the request should be faxed to Humana's HCPR department at 1-877-486-2621.
+Authorization disclosure of criteria will be accompanied by the following notification: - "The materials provided to you are guidelines used to authorize, modify or deny care for persons with similar illnesses or conditions.
+Specific care and treatment may vary depending on individual needs and the benefits covered under your contract. - 26.
+If UM receives Humana Part D request via fax or other electronic methods, the request should be faxed to Humana's HCPR department at 1-877-486-2621.
 If UM receives the Part D request verbally over the phone, Sante will instruct the member or prescriber to contact Humana's HCPR department directly at 1-800-555-2546.
 Sante UM will not accept the request from the physician/prescriber and then forward it to Humana for processing.
 To be compliant with Section 40.6 of Part C and D Enrollee Grievances Organization Coverage Determination and Appeals Guidance, Humana is unable to accept a verbal request from your organization unless Sante UM is acting in the role as the member's physician/prescriber.